 I’d like to pause and clarify something here to ensure I’ve made my best effort to communicate what exactly it is I’m trying to.
 I’m not trying to equate our attitude toward unappetizing food with our desire for christ––I hope you don’t distain him––but rather point out that amidst suffering, the window looking into our affections is wiped most clear.
 Certainly, in the thick of of prosperity we can delight in and cherish Christ as much as we do in suffering––we can undoubtedly partake and indulge in the riches of Christ in every circumstance.
 Yet, it is far easier to be ill-convinced within the quiet of your mind that Christ is indeed your greatest joy in times of prosperity than it is in times of trials.

 For the Christian, then, affliction, though it is more, is never less, than the great revealer of appetites and desires.
-For, when prosperity reigns, any call to be satisfied falls on full stomachs and thus, deaf ears.
-Therefore, even the hardest trials of a Christian’s life ought not cause them to stray from Christ, but cause them to see their stray from Christ.
-They are beacons that cut through the fog of our lukewarm preoccupation and God’s loving means to make us more like Christ.
+For, when prosperity reigns, any call to be satisfied may fall on a full stomachs or deaf ears.
+Therefore, even the hardest trials of a Christian’s life ought not cause them to stray from Christ, but cause them to see their stray from Christ if they have indeed strayed.
+Trials are often beacons that cut through the fog of our lukewarm preoccupation and God’s loving means to make us more like Christ.
 They are, indeed, worthy of rejoicing in.

 The text is abundantly clear here, Paul did not rejoice in spite of his sufferings but on account of them––because of what they did, because they showed God to be exceedingly powerful.